ARTEMIGOREVITCH/ARTEMIGOREVITCH/README.md

-- Hi, I’m @ARTEMIGOREVITCH
+- Hi, I’m @ArtemIDD
-- I’m interested in ML
+- I’m interested in Python and ML
 - I’m  study python on my own
 - You can only wish me luck =)